-Globally, it is estimated that the tobacco epidemic results in the death of over 8 million people yearly, and exposure of non-smokers to secondhand tobacco smoke (SHS) is responsible for about 1.2 million of these deaths.
-Non-smokers' exposure to SHS is a public health problem globally; and dentists have the unique opportunity to contribute to solving this problem by identifying and assisting those affected during their dental consultations.
-The dentist's role in tobacco cessation among smokers has been emphasized and widely advocated.
-Considering that non-smokers' exposure to SHS causes similar health effects as smoking, dentists should also identify and assist this group of people.
+Globally, it is estimated that the tobacco epidemic results in the death of over 8 million people yearly, and exposure of non-smokers to secondhand tobacco smoke (SHS) is responsible for about 1.2 million of these deaths.1 Non-smokers' exposure to SHS is a public health problem globally;^{2,3} and dentists have the unique opportunity to contribute to solving this problem by identifying and assisting those affected during their dental consultations.4 The dentist's role in tobacco cessation among smokers has been emphasized and widely advocated.5 Considering that non-smokers' exposure to SHS causes similar health effects as smoking,4 dentists should also identify and assist this group of people.

-Secondhand smoke exposure (SHS) is also referred to as environmental tobacco smoke exposure, secondhand smoking, involuntary smoking, and passive smoking.
-It occurs when a person inhales smoke from the burning end of a tobacco product (side-stream smoke) and the smoke exhaled by an active smoker (mainstream smoke).
-Thus, a passive smoker is exposed to the same tobacco smoke as the active smoker.
-Tobacco smoke contains over 4,000 chemicals, and over 40 are carcinogenic.
-These chemicals include tobacco-specific nitrosamines (Nnitrosamines), carbon monoxide, hydrogen cyanide, formaldehyde, and ammonia.
-These chemicals cause similar health problems to both active and passive smokers.

-Exposure to SHS has been associated with several health problems in adults and children.
-These health problems include; sudden infant death syndrome, asthma, upper and lower respiratory tract infections, middle ear infections, and impaired cardiac autonomic.
-Other health problems are eye and nose irritation, obesity, depressive symptoms, lower cognitive performance, and mental health problems.
-Besides the general health problems, passive smoking also heightens the risk of oral health problems in children.
-Children exposed to SHS are at a higher risk of having dental caries, gum diseases, tooth loss, and oral pigmentation (melanosis).4,5,15-17 Apart from these health problems, exposure to SHS is also associated with the risk of initiating tobacco smoking among never tobacco users.
-Children and adolescents exposed to SHS are also more likely than those who are not exposed to become susceptible to tobacco use and eventually commence the habit.
+Secondhand smoke exposure (SHS) is also referred to as environmental tobacco smoke exposure, secondhand smoking, involuntary smoking, and passive smoking.6 It occurs when a person inhales smoke from the burning end of a tobacco product (side-stream smoke) and the smoke exhaled by an active smoker (mainstream smoke).7 Thus, a passive smoker is exposed to the same tobacco smoke as the active smoker.7 Tobacco smoke contains over 4,000 chemicals, and over 40 are carcinogenic.8 These chemicals include tobacco-specific nitrosamines (Nnitrosamines), carbon monoxide, hydrogen cyanide, formaldehyde, and ammonia.8 These chemicals cause similar health problems to both active and passive smokers.8 nose irritation,5 obesity,11 depressive symptoms,12 lower cognitive performance,13 and mental health problems.14 Besides the general health problems, passive smoking also heightens the risk of oral health problems in children.
+Children exposed to SHS are at a higher risk of having dental caries, gum diseases, tooth loss, and oral pigmentation (melanosis).^{4,5,15-17} Apart from these health problems, exposure to SHS is also associated with the risk of initiating tobacco smoking among never tobacco users.
+Children and adolescents exposed to SHS are also more likely than those who are not exposed to become susceptible to tobacco use and eventually commence the habit.^{3,18}